Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        permits the end client to compute the end-to-end latency or the encoding plus distribution latency.

-       EDITOR'S NOTE: Encoder vendors are particularly requested to review clause 20.
+       ISSUE: Encoder vendors are particularly requested to review clause 20.

    21. In case the input to the [=ingest source=] is MPEG-2 TS based, the [=ingest source=] is responsible for converting the presentation